UBC-MDS/samplingsimulatorr/CONTRIBUTING.md

 ### Submit Feedback

-The best way to send feedback is to file an issue at [here](https://github.com/UBC-MDS/samplingsimulatorr/issues).
+The best way to send feedback is to file an issue [here](https://github.com/UBC-MDS/samplingsimulatorr/issues).

 If you are proposing a feature: